PFP NFT Rules

 Compute Trait Hash

-After the transaction is confirmed on-chain, the system concatenates the Block Hash and TXID, then applies SHA-256 to produce a 64-character Trait Hash.
+After the transaction is confirmed on-chain, the system hashes the TXID with the zero-based Trait Index, then hashes that seed with the Block Hash to produce a 64-character Trait Hash.

 The last hex character of the Trait Hash is converted to decimal (0-15), then modulo 7 plus 1 determines the faction (1 = Knight, 2 = Mithia, 3 = Adventurer, 4 = Wizard, 5 = Grum, 6 = The Plagued, 7 = Nightspawn).